 Evan has been in the program for three years now and strongly works on control systems and image processing for FRC.
 He is a key player in our MoonRIDERS project.
 Evan plans to continue his work in Pacific Symposium and Science Fair in the coming years.
 He is truly inspired by STEM education.

-Julia Smith, is a Junior at West Hawaii Explorations Academy.
+Julia Smith, is a Senior at West Hawaii Explorations Academy.
 Julia loves to solve problems and find out ways to improve things.
 Julia skill set is a combination of engineering, programming and design.
 Julia has experience as a digital media intern and managing social media.
 Julia has lots of experience working with Lightroom and operating DSLRs.
 In the past, she has worked on shooting portraiture in a professional environment.
 In terms of programming, she also has a handle on basic C++ and Python.
 She is looking forward to a great year with Tiki Techs and working with the team.